-Analyze the impact of transnational organizations and alliances such as the United Nations (UN), the European Economic Community (EEC), the North Atlantic Treaty Organization (NATO), the Warsaw Pact, and the non-alignment movement on the developments of the Cold War.
+Analyze the impact of transnational organizations and alliances such as the United Nations (UN), the European Economic Community (EEC), the North Atlantic Treaty Organization (NATO, 1949), the Warsaw Pact (1955), and the non-alignment movement on the developments of the Cold War.

 Evaluate the importance of key military and political developments on the outcome of the Cold War.
+Students may use one the following examples to address this standard.

+The partition of Germany and the Berlin Crises of 1948 and 1961

+The Marshall Plan and the revival of Western Europe’s economy

 the policy of containment and its relation to the Korean War and the Vietnam War

 the emergence of the People’s Republic of China as a major power

-life in the USSR after Stalin’s death in 1953, popular uprisings in Soviet-controlled countries such as the 1956 uprising in Hungary and the “Prague Spring” of 1968
+life in the USSR after Stalin’s death in 1953, the rule of Nikita Khrushchev, popular uprisings in Soviet-controlled countries such as the 1956 uprising in Hungary and the “Prague Spring” of 1968

+the United States backing for the overthrow of Mossadegh in Iran (1953) and Arbenz in Guatemala (1954), demonstrating the stakes of the Cold War in non-Great Power countries

-Soviet-US competition in the Middle East and the Soviet War in Afghanistan
+Soviet-U.S. competition in the Middle East and the Soviet War in Afghanistan

-conflicts involving Cuba and Berlin
+The Cuban Revolution and the Cuban Missile Crisis

 the arms race and arms control agreements (including the ABM and SALT treaties)

 détente and diplomatic efforts between the USSR and the West